Experienced a pay cut? Here’s what to do next:

 Since your spending habits will likely change based on different life circumstances, you’ll need to regularly review and adjust your plan to avoid this budgeting pitfall.

-Martinez, the founder of Couple Money, has a specific way of handling budget revisions with her husband to avoid this common budgeting mistake.
+Martinez, the founder of the relationship-focused website and podcast, has a specific way of handling budget revisions with her husband to avoid this common budgeting mistake.
 “We have ‘money dates’ where we discuss our spending plan and any changes we might need to make to it,” she says.
 “Most couples forget that yes, we do have steady expenses, but we also have things that come up—trips, weddings, school, etc.”

 Rather than omitting special events or irregular occurrences in their budget, Martinez and her husband make sure to capture every possible expense related to these spending “anomalies” when they have their budget reviews.
 “Once we do that, we can make adjustments in other categories or in other months to make sure the money is there and ready to go when we need it,” she says.